0xtreelike/Text2Html/README.md

 # Text2Html

-This is html generator coded in python
+html generator written in python

 put your desire colour in file4color.txt seperated with comma, if you want default color then leave it blank

-put your text in user.txt and execute [ htmlg.py user.txt ] results will be store in prism.html
+put your text in user.txt and execute [ htmlg.py user.txt ] results will be stored in prism.html